August 16, 2001

 Stampers, tube makers, and roll formers sometimes ask the slitter to rotate every other slit mult 180 degrees so all the burrs and cross bows are in the same direction, in hopes that this will solve the problem, at least on narrow strands.
 What actually happens is that the master coil comes from the mill with cross bow, and that cross bow adds to the cross bow from the slitter on the first cut, subtracts from it on the second cut, adds to it on the third cut, etc. The result is one mult that is bowed, one that is flat, one bowed, one flat, and so on.
 Rotating or twisting alternate slit mults 180 degrees will not eliminate this problem, but it will put all the slitter burrs in the same direction.

-Leveling with tension assist of each strand immediately after sliting and before recoiling can help contrpl many of the problems associated with cross bow.
+Leveling with tension assist of each strand immediately after slitting and before recoiling can help control many of the problems associated with cross bow.

 Leveling with tension assist of each strand immediately after slitting and before recoiling can help eliminate these problems.
 That is what Strand ExtensionerTM, a proprietary slitting process developed by the author's company, does.
 This particular slitting line configuration was originally developed to elongate the thicker center strands that would otherwise recoil faster and tighter.
 When this process is used, all strands rewind tightly without dangerous paper stuffing or a friction drag device and looping pit.
 Most of these lines sit on a flat floor.